-9. Services for older people was the area that received the most complaints with 46 of the 77 received.
-The main reasons for complaints were about how cases were managed by social workers; and care provided by both external companies on behalf of the Council and Council run residential homes.
-Service improvements were made as a consequence of complaints by both commissioned service providers and social care teams.

-- 10. As part of their wider work to monitor commissioned services, the Contracts Team proactively seek service user feedback on their experience of the care provided.
+- 9. The main causes for complaints were related to poor customer care and communication.
+Service improvements were made as a consequence of complaints by both commissioned service providers and social care teams. - 10.
+As part of their wider work to monitor commissioned services, the Contracts Team proactively seeks service user feedback on their experience of the care provided.
 There are service user surveys both annually for residential care, and case by case for those receiving home care.
 In addition information from complaints is shared with the team who take appropriate steps to manage any wider contractual concerns.
-Where appropriate the Contracts Team worked with care providers to put in place action plans to improve. - 11.
-The Local Government Ombudsman received five complaints about Adult Social Care.
-One case is pending a final decision.
-In one case fault was found and the Council agreed to pay £250 to remedy unavoidable distress related to the historical handling of a Direct Payment account.
-The practice has changed and there are regular reviews of accounts and improved information for customers.
+Where appropriate the Contracts Team worked with care providers to put in place action plans to improve.